zaiisao/Documentation/en/Agora Platform/signaling_related_faq.md

 1. Check the App ID.

-2. Check the App Certificate, and whether it is enabled on the Dashboard.
+2. Check the App Certificate, and whether it is enabled on the Console.

-3. It takes about an hour for the App Certificate to take effect after it is enabled on the Dashboard.
+3. It takes about an hour for the App Certificate to take effect after it is enabled on the Console.

 4. Check the algorithm to generate the Signaling Key.